Discrete diffusion-type equation on regular graphs and its applications: Regular graphs

-As stated above, $X$ denotes an undirected and connected graph with vertices $V_{X}$ and edges $E_{X}$.
+As above, $X$ denotes an undirected and connected graph with vertices $V_{X}$ and edges $E_{X}$.
 The set of vertices $V_{X}$ is either finite or countably infinite.
 We allow edges which connect a vertex to itself; such an edge is sometimes called a self-loop.
-The degree $d_{x}$ of a vertex $x\in V_X$ is the number of vertices $y\in V_X$ such that the pair $\langle x, y \rangle$ is an edge in $E_{X}$.
+The degree $d_{x}$ of a vertex $x\in V_X$ is the number of vertices $y\in V_X$, counted with multiplicity, such that the pair $( x, y )$ is a distinct edge in $E_{X}$.
+The graph $X$ is \textit{vertex transitive} if its automorphism group acts transitively on the set $V_{X}$ of its vertices.

 The graph $X$ is $d$-regular if $d=d_{x}$, for all $x \in V_{X}$.
-Throughout this article, we only consider regular graphs.
+Throughout this article, we only consider $d$-regular graphs.
 We set $d=q+1$ and use the parameter $q$ in our formulas.
 We will choose and fix a base vertex $x_0$ in $X$.

-Heuristically, a path in $X$ is a sequence of adjacent edges which connect a sequence of vertices.
-We refer to see page 14 of \cite{Se03} for a precise definition of a path in $X$.
-A particular type path of importance is a \emph{geodesic}, which simply means a path without backtracking.
-Also, a \emph{closed geodesic} is a closed path without a tail and backtracking.
-Again, we refer to \cite{Se03}, in this instance pages 15 and 18, for a detailed discussion of these terms.